Looking for the fast answer? Check out our FAQ on "How often to change the air filter".

-Occassionally we’re asked what is the best thing that Fort Myers area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
-That’s an easy one; remember to change the heating and air conditioning air filter.
-Changing furnace and return air filters is critical to the ideal operation of your HVAC system, not to mention your home's air quality.
-Studies show that indoor air pollution is one of the top five environmental health risks?
+Occassionally we’re asked what is the best thing that Fort Myers area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
+Our advice is simple; remember to change the heating and air conditioning air filter.
+Replacing furnace and return air filters is critical to the ideal operation of your HVAC system, not to mention your home's air quality.
+Studies show that indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not difficult for most Fort Myers homeowners, but there are typically two obstacles to actually getting it done:
+Changing the air filters is not difficult for most Fort Myers homeowners, but there are typically two obstacles to actually accomplishing this task:

 - Understanding just how often to change your furnace or air conditioner filter.

 Most filters have a printed "expiration" date on the wrapping.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll notice that some are meant to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
 The standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we tell our readers to go by.
 If it's dirty, change it!
 A dirty air filter can add or cause damage to pricey equipment, like your compressor, so it's better to change it out more often than to let it go.
 If you want to stick to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
 Also note that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.

 Determining how often to change your air filters can depend on several factors:

 - The collective air quality of your Fort Myers area home